Bloodroot: When Watermarking Turns Poisonous For Stealthy Backdoor: Method

 \subsection{Poisoning Setup and Pipeline}

 The overall poisoning pipeline is shown in Figure~\ref{fig:pipeline}, comprising (a) the training stage, (b) the inference stage, and (c,d) the proposed poison generation stages.
-We consider a practical threatening model where the adversary lacks access to the victim's training pipeline and the internal model.
-To avoid detection, only a small portion of the training data can be tampered with.
-This reflects large-scale settings where datasets may contain unnoticed malicious samples.
-To implement the attack, beyond integrating existing watermark models, we propose \textbf{Bloodroot*}, a framework that repurposes audio watermarking as effective poisoning triggers.
-During training, the adversary embeds imperceptible watermark perturbations in a small fraction of samples (e.g., 1\%), while preserving other labels.
+We consider a practical threat model where the adversary lacks access to the victim's training pipeline and internal parameters.
+To bypass detection, only a small portion (e.g., 1\%) of the training data is tampered with, reflecting real-world risks in large-scale dataset collection.
+Instead of designing complex noise patterns, we propose \textbf{Bloodroot}, a framework that repurposes existing audio watermarking models as effective poisoning triggers.
+The adversary embeds imperceptible watermark perturbations into a subset of training samples while assigning them to a target label.
 This ensures that poisoned samples remain indistinguishable from clean data.
-When the victim trains on the mixed dataset, the model behaves normally on clean inputs but yields targeted enormous predictions for triggered inputs.
-In the following subsections, we adopt audio watermarking as triggers and present the fine-tuning of \textbf{Bloodroot} to improve robustness and imperceptibility.
+Once the victim trains on this compromised dataset, the resulting model behaves normally on clean inputs but yields targeted incorrect predictions whenever the watermark trigger is present.
+To further enhance the attack, we introduce \textbf{Bloodroot-FT}, where the adversary fine-tunes the watermark generator prior to poisoning to improve the trigger's robustness and imperceptibility.